jonsamwell/flutter_gherkin/README.md

 class GivenIPickAColour extends Given1<Colour> {
   @override
   Future<void> executeStep(Colour input1) async {
-    // TODO: implement executeStep
+    print("The picked colour was: '$input1'");
   }

   @override
-  RegExp get pattern => RegExp(r"I pick a {colour}");
+  RegExp get pattern => RegExp(r"I pick the colour {colour}");
 }
 ```

 This customer parameter would be used like this: `Given I pick the colour red`.
-When the step is invoked the word "red" would matched and passed to the custom parameter to convert it into a Color object which is then finally passed to the step definition code as a Color object.
+When the step is invoked the word "red" would matched and passed to the custom parameter to convert it into a `Colour` enum which is then finally passed to the step definition code as a `Colour` object.

 #### World Context (per test scenario shared state)